All we want for Christmas is… open borders, a hug with mum, a yarn with grandpa, cuddles with the new baby and catch ups with old friends.

 BONUS TIP: If you aren't sure if an item can go in your carry-on, look it up on CASA's 'Can I Pack That' website for the definitive answer.

 TIP 5: Don't pre-wrap presents that are in your carry-on

-As beautiful as they will look, don’t pre-wrap presents that you need to carry-on the plane.
-Airport security may have to unwrap the present to check contents of the gifts you’ve spent all that time perfectly wrapping.
+As beautiful as they will look, don’t pre-wrap any presents that you will be taking as carry-on in the plane.
+Airport security may have to unwrap your gifts to check the contents, ruining your perfect wrapping.
 Save yourself some time and sanity and plan to wrap your pressies at your destination.

 TIP 6: Flip, I forgot to buy someone a present!

-- Get an Airport exclusive LEGO project from our new dedicated LEGO store, just landed near Gate 36.
+- Get an Airport exclusive LEGO project from our dedicated LEGO store near Gate 36.

-- After LEGO pop in next door to New Farm Confectionery for a gift box of local chocolate favourites.
+- Pop next door to New Farm Confectionery for a gift box of local chocolate favourites.

 This next tip is a cracker!
-Christmas crackers are not allowed on all airlines.
-Double check with your airline prior to flying or just pick them up when you get to your destination.
+Christmas crackers or bon bons are generally on the naughty list when it comes to flights.
+Most airlines don't allow them.
+Double check with your airline before flying or just pick some up when you get to your destination.